vikingeducation/prep_basics/test-yourself-answers.md

 #### What's the best way to get help when you get stuck?

 The best bet to get help when you are stuck is to use google!
-There are other fantastic resources but google will give you great access to all of them. a lot of times you will find your answer turning up on StackExchange.
+There are other fantastic resources but google will give you great access to all of them.
+A lot of times you will find your answer turning up on StackExchange.

 *Contributed by [Nick Schwaderer](http://github.com/Schwad)*